Here’s the composite decking pros and cons including what it is, its advantages and disadvantages, durability and the cost of composite decks.

 The pros of composite decking include its eco-friendliness, minimal maintenance requirements, high durability, and extraordinary longevity, especially when compared to wood.
 One of the only drawbacks is the upfront cost, but the savings in maintenance and repair over the life of the deck make up for this initial investment.

-To feel confident in your decision and enjoy your deck for many years to come, composite decking is almost certainly the right choice.
-Learn more about composite decking and what you can expect from this durable, attractive material.
+To feel confident in your decision and enjoy your deck for many years to come, composite materials are almost certainly the right choice.
+Learn more about this style of decking and what you can expect from this durable, attractive material.

+Composite decking is made up of individual planks, usually with interlocking grooves machined into the sides.
+These grooves help align the one board with the next, ensuring a smooth and stumble-free deck surface.
 Installation of a composite deck is simple and easy.
-Some composite decking is manufactured with hidden fasteners, allowing a deck to be assembled without screw holes on the surface.
+Some deck materials are manufactured with hidden fasteners, allowing a deck to be assembled without screw holes on the surface.

 Composite planks may have a hollow or solid core.
 They are manufactured using an extrusion process.
-Wood fibers, plastics, and bonding agents are melted together and then forced through a machine that shapes them into durable, weather, and insect resistant composite decking.
+Wood fibers, plastics, and bonding agents are melted together and then forced through a machine that shapes them into durable, weather, and insect-resistant timber.

 The advantages of composite decking extend from the materials and process used to construct it, to the ease of installation and maintenance and on to its exceptional durability and longevity.

-Eco-friendly – The composite decking manufacturing process uses primarily recycled materials.
+Eco-friendly – The manufacturing process uses primarily recycled materials.
 The plastic used is often made of recycled milk bottle chips.
-Some suppliers even choose to use recycled wood chips as well, making composite decking both environmentally friendly and sustainable.
+Some suppliers even choose to use recycled wood chips, making the lumber both environmentally friendly and sustainable.

-Precipitation can encourage fungus, mold, and mildew to grow in wood, but composite decking is impervious to this type of damage.
+Precipitation can encourage fungus, mold, and mildew to grow in wood, but this style is impervious to this type of damage.

 Pest Proof – Since wood is a food source for many types of insects, wood decks must be carefully watched for signs of infestation.
-Although composite decking contains wood fiber, it is not appetizing or hospitable to pests, giving you one less thing to worry about.
+Although it contains wood fiber, it is not appetizing or hospitable to pests, giving you one less thing to worry about.

-Durable – The perfectly formed and even surface of each composite decking plank is not easily scratched, dented, gouged, or chipped.
+Durable – The perfectly formed and even surface of each plank is not easily scratched, dented, gouged, or chipped.
 It doesn’t twist, warp, or rot.

-As long as you take appropriate care of your composite decking and clean it every so often, the integrity of the structure can be expected to last a long time.
+As long as you take appropriate care of your deck surface and clean it every so often, the integrity of the structure can be expected to last a long time.

 Virtually Maintenance Free – Wood decks need to be stripped, sanded, and resealed every year.
 Not only does this cost money and use up valuable free time, you need to wait for the right day to perform maintenance or risk damaging your deck.
 An improperly cared for wooden deck will quickly fall into disrepair.

 Your deck should be an oasis of calm and relaxation, not a time-consuming burden.
-Composite decking never needs to be stripped, scraped, sanded, or sealed.
+The material never needs to be stripped, scraped, sanded, or sealed.

 The only maintenance required is a wash once or twice a year.
-A gentle brush and mild detergent should be all you need to scrub composite decking clean.
+A gentle brush and mild detergent should be all you need to scrub the area clean.

 When composite decking planks are formed, they include a raised pattern on the top surface.
 This helps prevent slipping and sliding, even in bare feet, on a wet surface, or when the weather is icy.

-Can Be Stain Resistant – Composite decking can be sold with or without a protective plastic coating.
-When used to refer to composite decking, ‘capped’ means that the material is protected.
-Composite decking material sold with no protection is called ‘uncapped’.
+Can Be Stain Resistant – Deck planks can be sold with or without a protective plastic coating.
+When used to refer to boards, ‘capped’ means that the material is protected.
+Composite material sold with no protection is called ‘uncapped’.

-If you choose capped composite decking, the planks will be treated and protected before they arrive and are installed.
+If you choose capped products, the planks will be treated and protected before they arrive and are installed.
 Capped planks are impervious to all fluid, which makes them impossible to stain.
-While it’s possible to stain uncapped composite decking, it’s still much harder to discolor than wood.
+While it’s possible to stain uncapped material, it’s still much harder to discolor than wood.

 Can Be Fade Resistant – The harsh, bright, ultraviolet rays of the sun are another potential source of damage to your deck, causing fading over time.

-Uncapped composite decking will gradually fade in color, although some formulations contain less lignin than wood and therefore are not as susceptible to graying.
+Uncapped products will gradually fade in color, although some formulations contain less lignin than wood and, therefore are not as susceptible to graying.

 Capped composite decking, however, will retain close to the same color for it’s entire useful life, thanks to UV blocking and absorbing technology used in the construction of the protective coating.

-Comes With a Guarantee – Most brands guarantee uncapped composite decking for at least 15 years, and offer guarantees on capped composite decking that are at least 25 years.
+Comes With a Guarantee – Most brands guarantee uncapped decking for at least 15 years and offer guarantees on capped materials that are at least 25 years.

-Expensive – If you choose composite decking, your upfront costs will be slightly higher than wood.
+Expensive – If you choose composite, your upfront costs will be slightly higher than wood.
 However, the price difference is erased when you consider the time and effort wood decks require for maintenance, as well as their tendency to need repair.

-May Emit Harmful Fumes – Because composite decking is made from petroleum products, there may be a concern about off-gassing volatile organic compounds, so decking products should not be stored in the interior of your home before installation.
+May Emit Harmful Fumes – Because this material is made from petroleum products, there may be a concern about off-gassing volatile organic compounds, so decking products should not be stored in the interior of your home before installation.

-Some composite decking is able to ‘heal’ small scratches, which should fade in just a few weeks.
+Some products are able to ‘heal’ small scratches, which should fade in just a few weeks.
 Individual boards can be replaced in the event of major damage.

 Depending on the manufacturer, location, and care taken, it’s possible for a deck made of composite material to last for 50 years before it stops functioning.